-Festive gifts can also be tax free if the cost is less than £50 per head, as these are considered “Trivial Benefits”.
+Festive gifts to employees can also be tax free if the cost is less than £50 per head, as these are considered “Trivial Benefits”.
 Gifts such as non-cash vouchers, wine or chocolates can all be given as long as it is not a reward for service.
-Benefits provided to directors of smaller companies are capped at £300 per year.
+Tax free benefits provided to directors of smaller companies are capped at £300 per year.

 As always, your usual Whitings contact can help if you want further information.